**Updated November 2021

 Again, it may not seem like a lot now, but it adds up quickly!

-If you eat out four times a week, try and cut back to twice a week.
+If you eat out four times a week, try to scale back to twice a week.

 Cook some meals at home, and then put that extra money from the other two days towards your travel fund.